 The Best Champagnes of 2020

 With all this in mind, what indeed are the best champagnes in the market today, that are consistently recognized as such by critics and consumers?
-Usually, these are prestige cuvées of the best champagne houses that I have selected for you in this blog.
+Usually, these are prestige cuvées of the best champagne houses and brands that I have selected for you in this blog.
 Sometimes, they can be some of their other best cuvées.

 But of all these super champagnes, which one is the best?
 Several contests and competitions with judging panels made of champagne experts answer this question every year.
 The actual winner varies at every contest and edition, but the top tier very often includes “the usual suspects”: Louis Roederer Cristal, Dom Perignon Vintage, and Krug Grande Cuvée or Krug Vintage.

 I list here the latest champagne ranking of MW Essi Avellan.
 I chose here because I share her preferences.
 In her Top 10 New Champagne of 2020, she gave the same top rating of 95 points to three champagne: Dom Pérignon Vintage 2010, Krug Grand Cuvée (168th Edition) NV, and Bollinger Grande Année 2012.

 The full top 10 list of her best new champagne is: